Option (filmmaking): Exclusivity

-Film option agreements last for a set amount of time, which is called the 'option period' and is often around eighteen months.
+Film option agreements last for a set amount of time, which is called the "option period" and is often around eighteen months.

 After the option period expires, the producer no longer has an exclusive right to buy the screenplay and the original work's rights are returned to the author.

 Fees

 Most option agreements have two option periods, which have separate timelines and fees.
 The initial option fee is negotiated during the original agreement.
 They vary greatly from deal to deal.

 The fee for the first option period can be detracted from any income received from the project after the original work is exercised, while the fee for the extension cannot.

 A portion of the film's financing is usually used to pay the exercise price.
-This is also called the 'purchase price', for obvious reasons.
+This is also called the "purchase price".
 The producer has until the end of the last extension period to exercise the option.

 Producer's role during the option period

 During the option period, the producers often: